emaxsaun/ai-art-style-generator/readme.md

 Note - Make sure to add a `.env` file with `REPLICATE_API_TOKEN=<YOUR_ACTUAL_API_TOKEN>`

 Please note, if using a custom prompt, the word "img" must be part of it!
-Have fun!!
+Have fun!